IG_FLMNFilamin-type immunoglobulin domains

 - Evolution (species in which this domain is found)

-This tree shows only several representative species.
+This tree includes only several representative species.
 The complete taxonomic breakdown of all proteins with IG_FLMN domain is also avaliable.

 - Literature (relevant references for this domain)